 Sure, I was happy.
-I had done something I’d wanted to do for some years now and I hadn’t panicked or grown so bored I quit.
+I had done something I’d wanted to do for some years now and I hadn’t panicked or grown bored of the experience.
 I had spent an hour alone with my own brain and hadn’t gone crazy – which is something of an achievement.

 That said, if I want more out of it I will have to do it for a more extended period of time.
-Will I do it again for a more extended period?
+Will I?
 I’m unsure.
-I’m ADD10ADD not ADHD.
-I don’t have the hyperactive component. and laying still for an hour is a challenge for me, laying still for longer seems at the least extremely boring and perhaps edging into torture…but I might.
+I’m ADD12ADD not ADHD.
+I don’t have the hyperactive component. and laying still for an hour is a challenge for me, laying still for longer seems (at the least) extremely boring and perhaps edging into torture…but I might.

 There is some science indicating that flotation therapy is helpful in chronic pain and muscle relaxation – and I felt some of that.
 Portions of my body stopped aching, but I think I’d need to be a regular to see any lasting results.